 The disbursement fee is harder to negotiate with the carriers you need to ship a lot internationally to possibly get this fee negotiated.
 Upfronting money to customs has an inherent risk for the carriers which is one of the reasons this fee is less likely to be negotiated.

 You can bypass UPS, FedEx, and DHL brokerage altogether by picking a different broker.
 They still have fees, but they will not be as expensive as UPS or FedEx.
 For example, you could work directly with Border Buddy, Livingston, or another brokerage firm.
 It will require you to set up an NRI account (Non-Resident Importer); however, if you do high volumes – this could make a lot of sense.

-For example, Landmark, RR Donnelly, APC, or other.
-Also, the USPS is less expensive, but they do not have the ability to bill the duties and taxes to your account; Canada Post charges at $9.95 CAD entry fee on top of the duties and taxes.
+For example, Landmark, RR Donnelly, APC, etc. Also, the USPS is less expensive, but they do not have the ability to bill the duties and taxes to your account; Canada Post charges a CA$9.95 entry fee on top of the duties and taxes.